 - Governing bodies should ensure that school leaders consult health and social care professionals, pupils and parents to ensure that the needs of children with medical conditions are effectively supported.

-- The governing body must ensure that arrangements are in place to support pupils with medical conditions.
+- The governing body must ensure arrangements are in place to support pupils with medical conditions.
 In doing so they should ensure that such children can access and enjoy the same opportunities at school as any other child.

-- Governing bodies should ensure that arrangements they set up include details on how the school’s policy will be implemented effectively, including a named person who has overall responsibility for policy implementation.
+- Governing bodies should ensure arrangements they set up include details on how the school’s policy will be implemented effectively, including a named person who has overall responsibility for policy implementation.

-- Governing bodies must make arrangements to support pupils with medical conditions in school, including making sure that a policy for supporting pupils with medical conditions in school is developed and implemented.
+- Governing bodies must make arrangements to support pupils with medical conditions in school, including making sure a policy for supporting pupils with medical conditions in school is developed and implemented.

-- Governing bodies should ensure that sufficient staff have received suitable training and are competent before they take on responsibility to support children with medical conditions.
+- Governing bodies should ensure sufficient staff have received suitable training and are competent before they take on responsibility to support children with medical conditions.

 - Section 100 of the Children and Families Act 2014 places a duty on governing bodies of maintained schools, proprietors of academies and management committees of PRUs to make arrangements for supporting pupils at their school with medical conditions.

-- On 1 September 2014 a new duty will come into force for governing bodies to make arrangements to support pupils at school with medical conditions.
+- On 1 September 2014 a new duty come into force for governing bodies to make arrangements to support pupils at school with medical conditions.